-- can the results of the research project concern issues that threaten human rights, e.g. concern discrimination or stigmatisation? - b) provide the following information: - abuse risk assessment; - steps taken to prevent unethical use of the research project's results. - 1.
-Please describe the measures taken to ensure the compliance of the research project with the principles of good practice accepted in a given research field/discipline, provide information on the permissions already granted, or explain how the conditions will be met [in English]; use up to 10,000 characters. - 2.
-Detailed justification of a non-commercial nature, which may include a commercial trial using a medicinal product or a medical device [in English], up to 2,500 characters.
+1. describe the measures taken to ensure the compliance of the research project with the principles of good practice accepted in a given research field/discipline, provide information on the permissions already granted, or explain how the conditions will be met [in English]; use up to 10,000 characters.